-- The appointed Safeguarding Governor will liaise with the Headmaster and the DSL to produce an annual report for governors and complete the S.175 (annual safeguarding) audit - Ensure that the school remedies any deficiencies or weaknesses brought to its attention without delay; - Ensure that this document is updated annually (or when there are significant updates) - Ensure that the DSL is an appropriate senior member of setting's senior leadership team and ensure that they have adequate time, funding, training, resources, and support to carry out their role effectively. - Ensure that the training and learning for the school community is robust and effective. - Ensure that learners are taught about safeguarding on the curriculum including online safety and Relationships and Sex Education in compliance with statutory guidance - To ensure that teachers, including supply teachers, other staff, volunteers, and contractors have appropriate checks carried out in line with statutory guidance Keeping Children Safe in Education (2021, Part 3). - Ensure that there are procedures in place to manage safeguarding concerns or allegations against teachers, including supply teachers, other staff, volunteers, and contractors who may not be suitable to work with or pose a risk to learners, this includes having a process to manage low level concerns. - Ensure that systems are in place for learners to effectively share a concern about a safeguarding issue they are experiencing, express their views and give feedback. - Ensure that the setting has systems in place to prevent, identify and respond to peer on peer harm (including sexual abuse and sexual harassment) and mental health concerns, and review the effectiveness of the setting's online safety practices. - Appoint a designated teacher to promote the educational achievement for children in care and other care arrangements.
+- The appointed Safeguarding Governor will liaise with the Head and the DSL to produce an annual report for governors and complete an annual safeguarding review of the School under the terms of Section 157 of the Education Act 2002. - Ensure that the School remedies any deficiencies or weaknesses brought to its attention without delay; - Ensure that this document is updated annually (or when there are significant updates) - Ensure that the DSL is an appropriate senior member of setting's senior leadership team and ensure that they have adequate time, funding, training, resources, and support to carry out their role effectively. - Ensure that the training and learning for the school community is robust and effective. - Ensure that learners are taught about safeguarding on the curriculum including online safety and Relationships and Sex Education in compliance with statutory guidance - To ensure that teachers, including supply teachers, other staff, volunteers, and contractors have appropriate checks carried out in line with statutory guidance Keeping Children Safe in Education (2023, Part 3). - Ensure that there are procedures in place to manage safeguarding concerns or allegations against teachers, including supply teachers, other staff, volunteers, and contractors who may not be suitable to work with or pose a risk to learners, this includes having a process to manage low level concerns. - Ensure that systems are in place for learners to effectively share a concern about a safeguarding issue they are experiencing, express their views and give feedback. - Ensure that the School has systems in place to prevent, identify and respond to childon-child harm (including sexual abuse and sexual harassment) and mental health concerns, and review the effectiveness of the setting's online safety practices. - Appoint a designated teacher to promote the educational achievement for children in care and other care arrangements.